 Peru is considered one of the top ten richest mineral countries in the world.
-It is the world's third largest producer of silver, copper and zinc and it is also a major producer of gold, lead and other minerals.
-Peru has 13% of the world's copper reserves, 4% of its gold, 22% of its silver, 7.6% of zinc, 9% of lead and 6% of tin reserves, according to the most recent data of Peru's Ministry of Energy and Mines.
+It is the world's second largest producer of silver, copper and zinc and it is also a major producer of gold, lead and other minerals.
+Peru has approximately 10% of the world's copper reserves, 5% of its gold, 20% of its silver, 9% of zinc, 7% of lead and 2% of tin reserves, according to the US Geological Survey.
 Mineral exports have consistently accounted for the most significant portion of Peru's export revenue, comprising approximately 55%.